sc-voice/sc-voice_net/content/study/search.md

 ### 1. “INSPIRE ME!”

 If you don't know where to start, click on the `INSPIRE ME!` button.
-This will select a random term from a collection of example search terms, and will show it together with the corresponding results:
+This will select a random term from a collection of key phrases, and will show it together with the corresponding results:

 <p><img src="img/result.png" class="ebt-image" alt="screenshot of search result" style="width: 600px; padding: 0.4em; border-radius: 0.2em; background: #cccccc;"></p>